As Covid restrictions relax across the UK, how does this affect HR? Read our latest FAQs

 Employer’s will no doubt continue until 1 April 2022 to apply policies which reflect the current guidance, even though there are no mandatory laws applying now.

 If an employee is wishing to work, but is required to remain at home by their employer, then the general rule is that they should be paid.
 Tke specific advice in these circumstances.

 Please note that the guidance concerning isolation will change further on 1 April 2022.

 Further advice and guidance

 - Read the government's guidance on the Covid-19 pandemic

 - The NHS has issued advice to the public on how to avoid the spread of infections such as coronavirus, together with symptoms to look out for

 - XpertHR have developed some information for employers on infectious diseases, including a number of frequently asked questions relating to how employers should protect their business and workforce from the coronavirus.

 - Acas has published some advice for employers and employees on handling coronavirus at work

-- There is further guidance and some information posters on the World Health Organisation website.
+- There is further guidance on the World Health Organisation website.